nameisjayant/flutter-in-compose/README.md

 ) {...}
 ```

-Please drop a star if you like it ❤️
+Please drop a star if you liked it ❤️